 The Graduate Teacher Program is a division of the Graduate School at the University of Colorado Boulder that helps graduate students perform effectively as graduate teaching assistants (TAs) and graduate part-time instructors (GPTIs), while at the same time helping them develop skills to serve in the professoriate once they attain their graduate degrees.
 The program offers specialized workshops in grant proposal writing, resume/CV preparation, public speaking, job interview assistance, research misconduct, and professional career opportunities.We also help masters and doctoral students transition to careers in the business, government, and nonprofit sectors.
 Because teaching preparation is preparation for any career—organization, planning, presenting, evaluating, and working in teams are essential skills for managers in any setting—research assistants, students on fellowships, and self-supporting students are encouraged to participate in Graduate Teacher Program activities.

-We are a division of the Graduate School.
-Our vision is to serve as an exceptional graduate and professional student development program.
+As a unit of the Graduate School, our vision is to serve as an exceptional graduate and professional student development program.

-• They explore and learn to use effective learning technologies.
+Explore and learn to use effective learning technologies and evidence-based instruction.